© Copyright Solvents Australia 2011

 Due to the zeotropic nature of R-409A, it should be charged as a liquid to

-charging.
 See Definitions- Fractionation).
-In situations where vapor is normally
+In situations where vapor is normally charged

-the liquid to vapor while charging.
-Charging weight ratios of R-409A are usually
+to vapor while charging.
+Charging weight ratios of R-409A are usually 85 - 90%

 Retrofit: